telehash/telehash.github.io/v3/README.md

 Telehash is a project to create interoperable private mesh networking:

 * 100% end-to-end encrypted at all times
-* designed to compliment and add to existing transport security
+* designed to complement and add to existing transport security
 * easy to use for developers to encourage wider adoption of privacy
 * manages active link state on all connections
 * native implementations to each language/platform